Classes in celestial navigation and related topics

 - Developer, GPS Anti Spoof apps for Android and iOS

 My "GPS Anti Spoof" app has been released on the Android app store (Google Play Store).
 The app does everything.
 Shoot the Sun (or Moon, planet, star) with your sextant and directly compare with the displayed altitude in the app.
 No calculations / no paperwork.
 It's great for sextant training --you get instant feedback.
 And it easily detects GPS spoofing, if you're worried about pirates and that sort of thing!
 Unlike nearly all other available apps and software, this app also incorporates the deflection of the vertical, which can throw off your sights by more than one minute of arc near many islands.
 The app is dead-on accurate.
 Find it in the Google Play store here.
 The basic version is free.
 There's also a paid "pro" version.
 The iOS version is on the way.
-The Apple approval process is notoriously slow, but that's how they keep the world safe from security threats, right?
 Here's the pdf of my Navigation Symposium presentation on this concept:

 Head Cartographer, Centennia Historical Atlas

-The principal focus of my business, Clockwork Mapping (formerly Centennia Software), is the development and marketing of the Centennia Historical Atlas.
+The principal focus of my business, Clockwork Mapping, is the development and marketing of the Centennia Historical Atlas.
 The Centennia Atlas was, for over fifteen years, required course material for all students at the US Naval Academy at Annapolis, MD.
 Please visit HistoricalAtlas.com to learn more.
 My youtube channel has over 1.2 million views.
 Other videos, generally copyright-violating, based on my map animations have accumulated over twelve million hits.

 Invited Whaleship Voyager